Front Row Center

 It's like a book club for the arts.

-Join Marcie Sillman and your fellow listeners for KUOW's Front Row Center.
+Join KUOW's Arts and Culture Reporter, Marcie Sillman and your fellow listeners for KUOW's Front Row Center.
 See a show together, then meet up for great conversation afterwards.

 Never miss a show!